 - There are dramatic changes to the circumstances under which the original order was determined.
 Some examples include:

 - The child suffering an injury or being diagnosed with a serious medical condition.

 - A substantial increase or decrease in either parent’s income.

 - Paternity testing revealing that the man is not the child’s biological father.

 - Changes to the underlying child custody arrangement (e.g. a transition from sole custody to joint custody).

-At the Queenan Law Firm, we tenaciously pursue every case we handle.
+At the Queenan Law Firm, our Dallas family law attorneys tenaciously pursue every case we handle.
 Regardless of whether you come to us for assistance with a divorce, a custody dispute, a conflict over property distribution, or you simply have questions about what to include in your prenuptial agreement, we will educate you about your responsibilities while advocating for your rights to the fullest extent possible.
 If contention exists between you and your spouse, we aim to use our litigation skills to resolve the dispute in your best interest and that of your children.

-Contact Our Family Law Lawyers in Dallas, Arlington and Houston
+Contact Our Family Law Lawyers in Dallas, Texas